Difegue/TVC-16/content/002-blogopolis-docker.md

 What I'm pulling however is the already-built website, which is force-pushed by the Github Actions bot every time.
 As such, the Git history is getting continuously broken, making regular Git pulls fail instantly.

-Adding the pull arguments you see above is enough to tell Git "it's alright just stop caring".
+Adding the pull arguments you see above fixes this, by telling Git to disregard history and always use remote files in case of conflict.
-It's a bit weird using `rebase` here, but it masterfully dodges merge conflicts by using the new remote as a base and then replaying my "work" (aka nothing at all) on top of it.

 # Possible enhancements